How Do Heat Pumps Work?

 Heat pumps are efficient.
 They don’t create heat.
 They move it.
 The Coefficient of Performance (COP) measures their efficiency.
 The higher the COP, the more energy-efficient the system is.
 Heat pumps usually have a COP greater than one.

-See also Do Heat Pumps Improve EPC Rating?
+See also Do Ground Source Heat Pumps Use a Lot of Electricity?

 Here’s a table to summarize the key aspects of heat pumps.
 You can easily insert this table into WordPress.